mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 ### 2a - Stay up to date on feature status updates

-Staying informed of status changes and comments on a feature is easy in ProductBoard.
-You'll need to
+Staying informed of status changes and comments on a feature is easy in ProductBoard:

  1. Locate the feature on the [Master Feature List](https://mattermost.productboard.com/feature-board/1097524-master-feature-list)
  2. Open the feature details card by clicking on the feature name